-To be honest, though, I would probably just get a professional to change my tire for me anyway, since I ignored most of my father’s advice.
+To be honest, though, if it happened again I would probably just get a professional from this website to change my tire for me anyway.
+I ignored most of my father’s advice I have to admit!
 I was bored by the entire ordeal.
 I might have looked like I was listening and paying attention, but instead was secretly counting the minutes until he finished with his lesson so I could go back to riding my bike or talking on the phone with my friends or memorizing the lyrics to Simon and Garfunkel’s Bridge Over Troubled Water.

 The only thing I did retain was how to pump on the gas pedal – that was easy – but I ended up flooding the engine and at that point the car wouldn’t start, anyway.
 Then cars became modernized, got fuel-injection and keyless starters – so that one I picked up (or did I?) was soon extinct; a moot point.